Brain Disorders Management - 470

-- Fall intake: 3 semesters (40 weeks) with classes offered in the evenings using a blended delivery (Fall: Tuesdays and Thursdays 5:00pm to 8:30pm; Winter: Tuesdays, Wednesdays and Thursdays 5:00pm to 8:30pm); Spring field placement is in-person
+- Fall intake: 3 semesters (40 weeks) with classes offered in the evenings using a blended delivery (Fall: Tuesdays and Thursdays 5:00pm to 8:30pm; Winter: Tuesdays, Wednesdays and Thursdays 5:00pm to 8:30pm); Spring field placement is in-person and unpaid.

-- Winter intake: 3 semesters (40 weeks) with classes offered fully online in the Winter and Spring semesters; Fall field placement is in-person
+- Winter intake: 3 semesters (40 weeks) with classes offered fully online in the Winter and Spring semesters; Fall field placement is in-person and unpaid.

 Read about this program in the Spring 2018 edition of Momentum Magazine!